Disclaimer: I don't own The Latest Buzz or any of the characters in this story except Gabrielle.

 "And by 'not exactly' you mean you didn't tell her?"

 "When you're a journalist, you do what you have to do.
 It's nothing personal.
 It's just business."
-Michael reached out his hand for the photos of Amanda.
+Michael reached out his hand for the shots of Amanda.

 Michael looked surprised.